janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 ---

-When you're done reviewing, leave a comment in the **Discussion** tab, so that the author knows that the ball is in his court.
+When you're done reviewing, leave a comment in the **Discussion** tab, so that the coder knows that the ball is in his court.

 Without an explicit signal, it's not clear when the reviewer is done reviewing.